fusion-io/authenticate/README.md

  - The first step will be coupled with authentication standard (OpenID, OAuth2).
  It also coupled with transport protocol (HTTP, Websocket, Console ...), which also mean it depends on the transport framework: **Koa**, **Express** / Http, **Socket.IO** / Websocket, ...
+ It should not couple with the Application/System domain nor the second step.
+ Implementations of the first step can be reuse inform of libraries or frameworks.

- - The second step will be coupled with the application domain,
+ - The second step will be coupled with the application domain.
+It should be implemented by the developer.